ZenGo-X/class/README.md

 Hall of Fame
 -------------------
 We would like to thank Fabien Laguillaumie, Guilhem Castagnos, Ida Tucker, Claudio Orlandi and Ben Fisch for their support and on-going help.
+We thank CoBloX research lab: https://coblox.tech/ and Lloyd Fournier for contributing code, making this library more secure and fast.

 References
 -------------------